IshwaryaKeerthivasan/Stockmarket_analysis/README.md

 # Amazon Stockmarket Analysis

 ## Abstract
 The project delves deeply into dissecting Amazon's stock market performance using yfinance and statistical methodologies.
-The analysis scrutinizes both short and long-term Simple Moving Averages (SMA), signaling potential investment paths upon observing SMA intersections.
+The analysis scrutinizes short- and long-term Simple Moving Averages (SMA), signaling potential investment paths upon observing SMA intersections.
 A general guideline recommends a bullish stance when the shorter SMA eclipses the longer SMA.
 Furthermore, it conducts regression analysis on the SMA-50, uncovering an upward trend in Amazon's stock prices.
 Ultimately, the project furnishes a comprehensive perspective on Amazon's stock market behavior, equipping investors with valuable insights to inform potential investment strategies.

 ## Problem Definition
 Analyzing Amazon's stock market performance using yfinance and statistical tools to identify trends and potential investment opportunities based on moving averages and regression analysis.